 Are you curious about learning in the online environment?
 Would you like to take an online class, but feel that you need more information?
 Discover more about learning in the online environment, the skills and technologies that are required, as well as some helpful tips on how to become a successful online student.

-First year leadership scholars will be sent an e-mail in June by the Office of Student Involvement and Leadership requesting information that will help the office make their assignments.
+The Office of Student Involvement and Leadership will send first year leadership scholars an email in June requesting information that will help the office make their assignments.
 In the e-mail leadership scholars are requested to fill out a form with information about themselves.
-Here is the link to the First Year Leadership Scholar Information Form.
 If the leadership scholar knows their major the office attempts to put the student with a faculty member within their major.
 Many leadership scholars do not know their major and we will try to place the scholar in an area they may have an interest.
-Leadership scholars will be notified by their Troy University e-mail address in August of their assignment.
-Detailed instructions will be sent with the assignments.
+Leadership scholars will be notified of their assignment by their Troy University email and their assignment will be in CANVAS.
+This notification will take place by August 4.

 You must be a full-time student taking 12 hours to keep your leadership scholarship.
 If in the middle of the semester you decide to drop a class and you go below 12 hours you will receive an e-mail from Financial Aid saying your leadership scholarship has been dropped and you will have to pay the portion of your bill that the leadership scholarship paid.
 Also, know that your scholarship only applies for Troy University Troy campus classes.
 Some students have thought they will take 9 hours at Troy and 3 hours through the distance learning division and found that their leadership scholarship did not apply.